Home » Treatment Programs » Sober Living

 The average stay in a sober living home is 90 days, but arrangements can be made for a longer stay.
 If you think you may have trouble staying sober in your own home environment after rehab, or your family has a negative attitude toward your recovery, a halfway house is a great solution to help you stay on track.
-This is because professionals are available to help you navigate major changes in your new life.
+In a sober living environment, professionals are available to help you navigate major changes in your new life.
 They can also help you determine what length of stay is the right one for you.

 Most sober living homes require residents to pay their own rent and do chores.
 With some exceptions, sober living homes usually aren’t eligible for insurance coverage because they’re not considered a treatment facility by the government.
 This is because sober living homes don’t offer treatment as rehab facilities do.
 While this seems like a disadvantage, paying rent can help a resident continue responsible financial habits.